aakiliqbal/snapTab/docs/hld.md

 ## Product Overview

-Infi Tab is a local-first Chrome Manifest V3 new-tab extension.
+SnapTab is a local-first Chrome Manifest V3 new-tab extension.
 Product shape confirmed by reference extension analysis:

 - Fixed full-viewport new tab page
 - Toolbar popup to add the current site